xmlking/nifi-scripting/README.md

 You can still take advantage of **nifi-sumo-common** lib in scripting processors, e.g., convert `FlowFile <--> String`

-The goal of this project is to enable processing NiFi *FlowFiles* using scripting languages.

-1. **ExecuteJavaScript**        Execute supplied javaScript with arguments configured.
-Use case: JSON -> Mapping -> JSON
-2. **ExecuteGroovy**:           Execute supplied groovy script with arguments configured.
-3. **ExecuteGroovyLdap**:       Provide configured LDAP object to the script.
-Execute supplied groovy script with arguments configured.
-See [Groovy LDAP](https://directory.apache.org/api/groovy-api/2-groovy-ldap-user-guide.html)
-4. **ExecuteRemoteProcess**:    Similar to NiFi built-in **ExecuteProcess** but run on remote host.
-See [Groovy SSH](https://github.com/int128/groovy-ssh)

 ### Install NiFi
 1. Manual: Download [Apache NiFi](https://nifi.apache.org/download.html) binaries and unpack to a folder.
 2. On Mac: brew install nifi